okta/okta-auth-swift/README.md

 ### authenticate

-Start the authorization flow by simply calling `authenticate` with user credentials.
-Use the [`handleStatusChange`](#handle-status-change) method to take more control over authorization flow.
+Start the authentication flow by simply calling `authenticate` with user credentials.
+Use the [`handleStatusChange`](#handle-status-change) method to take more control over authentication flow.

 ```swift
     client.authenticate(username: username, password: password)
 ```

 ### cancel
-To cancel authorization call `cancel`.
-It will cancel current transaction and reset auth status.
+Call `cancel` to cancel active authentication flow.
+SDK will send cancel request and reset internal states upon completion.
+Use the  `transactionCancelled` delegate method to handle cancellation event.

 ```swift
     client.cancel()